Raveningham is a traditional rural Estate situated south of Norwich in South Norfolk. It has been home to the Bacon family since 1735.

 A Millennium project by Nicholas Bacon to build a lake on the North side of the House is now firmly established as is an Arboretum that was planted after the destruction of a wood in the 1987 gale; this gave an opportunity to plant a large variety of trees and shrubs under a plan designed by the eminent plantsman Roy Lancaster

-New additions to the garden include a Herb Garden and a Garden designed around Francis Bacon’s essays based on the passage of Time.
+New additions to the garden include a Herb Garden, a Stumpery and a garden designed around Francis Bacon’s essays based on the passage of time.
 Sculptures by Susan Bacon add to the landscape which is surrounded by an 18th century Park with grand oaks of great age.

-The main specialities of the garden are Galanthus followed by bulbs in early spring, later in the season Agapanthus are a main feature.
+The main specialities of the garden are snowdrops followed by bulbs in early spring, later in the season agapanthus are a main feature.
 Throughout the year the parkland setting provides a glorious backdrop to to the Hall and the main garden.

 The gardens are mostly accessible to wheelchair/motability scooter users, except when the ground is very wet.